 Writing a dissertation can seem overwhelming.
 Setting small goals and breaking your research into manageable tasks can be a solution to keep you on track.
 Targeting journal paper publications can be a strategy to keep momentum on your research.
 You can develop a plan based on your target and small goals.
-For general advice to complete your research and writing, you can consult with several sources (e.g., see http://writingcenter.unc.edu/handouts/dissertations/).
+For general advice to complete your research and writing, you can consult with several sources (e.g., see Columbia University's Dissertation Toolkit and UNC's Dissertation Handout).

 A basic tip for time management is getting writing into a habit.
 Common advice is that you set and invest certain amounts of time for writing every day free from any distractions.
-You can find some tips on how to manage time for your dissertation on the web (e.g., http://jameshaytonphd.com/how-i-wrote-a-phd-thesis-in-3-months/).
+You can find some tips on how to manage time for your dissertation on the web (e.g., Ph.D.
+Academy: How I wrote a PhD thesis in 3 months).